ttopper/CPSC129/docs/03.2_File_Processing/02_Text_vs_binary_files.md

   </tbody>
 </table>

-where EOF is the character used to mark the end of a file\*.
+where EOF is the character used to mark the end of a file[^*].
 Of course what is actually written to disk are the ASCII values of those characters, so what is on disk is,